AbdullahArean/Link-State-Routing-Algorithm-Implemented/README.md

         print(f'Least cost path to router {node}:{hops[::-1]} and the cost is {calculation_table[node][weight]:.1f}')

 ```
-- The udp_client function: This function creates a UDP client socket and sends messages to its neighbors.
+- **udp_client function**: This function creates a **UDP** client socket and sends messages to its neighbors.
 It uses the _parent_router argument to get the list of its neighbors, sets the timestamp of the message, serializes it using the pickle module and sends it to each of its neighbors.
 It then sleeps for update_interval seconds and increments the sequence number of the message.

-- The chk_prev_seq function: This function takes a message and _parent_router as arguments and returns a boolean value indicating whether the sequence number of the message is greater than the previous sequence number for that message's name in the _parent_router.
+- **chk_prev_seq function**: This function takes a message and _parent_router as arguments and returns a boolean value indicating whether the sequence number of the message is greater than the previous sequence number for that message's name in the _parent_router.
 It is used to check if a message is newer than the previous message with the same name received by the router.

-- The check_previous_sent_timestamp function: This function takes a message and _parent_router as arguments and returns a boolean value indicating whether the timestamp of the message is greater than the previously received timestamp for that message's name in the _parent_router.
+- **check_previous_sent_timestamp function**: This function takes a message and _parent_router as arguments and returns a boolean value indicating whether the timestamp of the message is greater than the previously received timestamp for that message's name in the _parent_router.
 It is used to check if a message is newer than the previously received message with the same name from a neighbor.

-- The udp_server function: This function creates a UDP server socket, binds to the router's port and waits for incoming messages.
+- **udp_server function**: This function creates a UDP server socket, binds to the router's port and waits for incoming messages.
 It then processes the received message by checking its timestamp, sequence number and previous sent message.
 It then forwards the message to its neighbors except the previous sender.
 It also updates the _parent_router with the received message's information.

-- The check_neigh_alive function: This function checks if any neighbor of the _parent_router has not sent a message for more than 3 seconds, in which case it removes that neighbor from the router's list of neighbors and from the _parent_router's global key-value dict of routers.
+- **check_neigh_alive function**: This function checks if any neighbor of the _parent_router has not sent a message for more than 3 seconds, in which case it removes that neighbor from the router's list of neighbors and from the _parent_router's global key-value dict of routers.

-- The not_neigh function: This function takes a router and _parent_router as arguments and returns a boolean value indicating whether the router is not a neighbor of the _parent_router.
+- **not_neigh function**: This function takes a router and _parent_router as arguments and returns a boolean value indicating whether the router is not a neighbor of the _parent_router.

-- The check_if_non_neigh_alive function: This function checks if any router which is not a neighbor of the _parent_router has not sent a message for more than 12 seconds, in which case it removes that router from the _parent_router's global key-value dict of routers.
+- **check_if_non_neigh_alive function**: This function checks if any router which is not a neighbor of the _parent_router has not sent a message for more than 12 seconds, in which case it removes that router from the _parent_router's global key-value dict of routers.

-- The check_alive function: This function runs in a separate thread and periodically calls the check_neigh_alive and check_if_non_neigh_alive functions to check the liveness of its neighbors and non-neighbors respectively.
+- **check_alive function**: This function runs in a separate thread and periodically calls the check_neigh_alive and check_if_non_neigh_alive functions to check the liveness of its neighbors and non-neighbors respectively.

 The main body of the code reads the input file and creates the NodeRouter object representing the parent router and Neighbours objects representing its neighbors.
 It then creates threads for the udp_client, udp_server, distance_calculation_activator and check_alive functions and starts them.
 ## Contributing